imatge-upc/synthref/README.md

 can be used to predict attributes on any image/video dataset.
 Please refer to these [guidelines] on how to detect scene graphs (including attributes of objects) for your dataset.

+We provide the pre-trained scene graph generation model with attribute detection head which you can use in order to detect attributes for your dataset, following the [guidelines] mentioned above.

 [guidelines]: https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch#SGDet-on-custom-images

-In our paper we only take advantage of the detected attributes but we encourage the community to explore also the scene graph relationships for the generation of synthetic referring expressions.
+In our paper we only take advantage of the detected attributes but we encourage the community to explore also the scene graph relationships for the generation of referring expressions.

 ## SynthRef-YouTube-VIS Dataset

 Our dataset with synthetic referring expressions for YouTube-VIS training set is called SynthRef-YouTube-VIS.
-It can be found in the data/ folder
+It can be found in the **data/** folder in .csv format.

+The video_id and annotation_id columns of the dataset correspond to the video and annotation IDs of the "train_meta.json" file of the YouTube-VIS dataset, which you have to download from the link provided [here].

 [Unbiased Scene Graph Generation from Biased Training]: https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch